Recurrent dislocation of the patella is not a common entity. It may be congenital, developmental, or post-traumatic.

 Atrophy, weakness, or a high oblique insertion of the vastus medialis is a factor in most patients.
 The vastus medialis is a dynamic medial stabilizer of the patella.

 Malalignment of the Lower Limb

-Lateral tibiofibular torsion, and genu valgum will displace the insertion of the patellar ligament laterally and cause valgus position of the quadriceps mechanism.
+Lateral tibiofibular torsion and genu valgum will displace the insertion of the patellar ligament laterally and cause valgus position of the quadriceps mechanism.

 Q angle is the angle formed between the patellar tendon with a vertical line extended distally from the center of the inferior pole of the patella.
-Its value can provide guide to the rotatory-angular forces.
+Its value can provide a guide to the rotatory-angular forces.